ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/ihd/index.rst

    * - Severe angina
      - Has chest pain that occurs with minimal physical activity, such as walking only a short distance.
 After a brief rest, the pain goes away.
 The person avoids most physical activities because of the pain.
      - 0.167 (0.11–0.24)

+Heart failure estimates were split into asymptomatic, mild, moderate, and severe heart failure based on the standard GBD 2019 approach to  analysis of MEPS data, with the exception of Chagas disease.
+MEPS is the only available population-based source that links EQ5D to ICD codes, allowing the application of GBD’s standard disability methods.
+For Chagas, which is not represented in MEPS, we based the severity splits on a meta-analysis of NYHA class among persons diagnosed with heart failure due to Chagas disease in areas where Chagas is endemic_.
+Disability weights were established for these severities using the standard approach for GBD 2020.

+.. list-table:: Severity distribution for heart failure
+   :widths: 15 25 12
+   :header-rows: 1

+   * - Severity level
+     - Lay description
+     - DW (95% CI)
+   * - Controlled, medically managed heart failure
+     - Has been diagnosed with clinical heart failure, a chronic disease that requires medication every day and causes some worry but minimal interference with daily activities.
+     - 0.049 (0.031-0.072)
+   * - Mild heart failure
+     - Is short of breath and easily tires with moderate physical activity, such as walking uphill or more than a quarter‐mile on level ground.
+The person feels comfortable at rest or during activities requiring less effort.
+     - 0.041 (0.026–0.062)
+   * - Moderate heart failure
+     - Is short of breath and easily tires with minimal physical activity, such as walking only a short distance.
+The person feels comfortable at rest but avoids moderate activity.
+     - 0.072 (0.047–0.103)
+   * - Severe heart failure
+     - Is short of breath and feels tired when at rest.
+The person avoids any physical activity, for fear of worsening the breathing problems.
+     - 0.179 (0.122–0.251)

+.. _endemic: Sabino EC, Ribeiro AL, et al, Ten-year incidence of Chagas cardiomyopathy among asymptomatic Trypanosoma cruzi-seropositive former blood donors.
+Circulation.
+2013 Mar 12;127(10):1105-15.
+Ribeiro AL et al. Brain natriuretic peptide and left ventricular dysfunction in Chagas' disease.
+Lancet.
+2002 Aug 10;360(9331):461-2.
+Ribeiro AL, personal communication.
+NYHA Class Information in a Cohort of Chagas dilated cardiomyopathy; Hospital das Clínicas da UFMG.
+Ribeiro AL, personal communication.
+Cohort of patients  attending the Chagas’ disease outpatient clinic of Evandro Chagas Hospital (Oswaldo Cruz Foundation, Rio de Janeiro, Brazil).

 GBD 2019 Fatal Modeling Strategy
 ++++++++++++++++++++++++++++++++